ambrosrono/Website-Blocker/README.md

-To use this script, simply clone this repository and then run website_blocker.py The default script will block facebook from 8 AM to 6 PM.
+To use this script, simply clone this repository and then run website_blocker.py The default script will block facebook and youtube from 8 AM to 6 PM.
 Change the time as you desire.

 To block more websites, simply add websites url to block_websites list To run this script in the background, use windows task scheduler to run it always.